Yoast/wordpress-seo/readme.txt

 Bugfixes:

-* Fixes a bug where sitemaps could not be generated when there are galleries in the content.
+* Fixes a bug where sitemaps could not be generated when there one or more galleries in the content.

 = 6.1.0 =
 Release Date: January 9th, 2018